turingschool/curriculum/source/paths/elevate/slides/why_heroku.markdown

 ### Getting Started

-Assuming you have an existing Salesforce dataset, your first Heroku applications might include:
+With a Salesforce dataset, your first Heroku apps could be:

-* A one-page application to register people in a sweepstakes, funneling their information into Salesforce
+* A one-page app to register people in a sweepstakes, funneling their information into Salesforce
 * An analytics platform that pulls data out of Salesforce to generate visualizations using Node.js and D3
 * A web application that implements Salesforce's Canvas API, adding functionality into Salesforce itself